thegetty/quire-docs/content/documentation/multiformat-output.md

 When hosting a site this way, you will typically follow these steps:

-1. Output your PDF and e-book files following the directions above, if you are going to include them as part of your published project
+1. Output your PDF and e-book files following the directions above, if you are going to include them as part of your published project.
-2. Update the `baseURL` in `config/site.yml` to match the URL where the site will ultimately be hosted
+2. Update the `baseURL` in `config/site.yml` to match the URL where the site will ultimately be hosted.
-3. Output your site following the directions above
+3. Output your site following the directions above.
-4. Upload the contents of the `site` folder to your web host based on the directions they provide
+4. Upload the contents of the `site` folder to your web host based on the directions they provide.

 If you do not already have a web server or hosting plan, we’ve found that [Netlify](https://www.netlify.com) offers a couple excellent options.

 ### Manual Deploy with Netlify

 Manual deploy is ideal if you have a small site or want to run a quick preview.
-Keep in mind, with this option, you will need to go through the process of rebuilding the site, compressing files, and reuploading them to Netlify each time you make an update, which may be burdensome if you have lots of images or larger files.
+Keep in mind, with this option, you will need to go through the process of rebuilding the site, compressing files, and reuploading them to Netlify each time you make an update, which may be burdensome if you have a lot of images or larger files.
 For continuous deployment please see [*Continuous Deploy with Netlify*](#continuous-deploy-with-netlify).

 1. Navigate to your project and compress the `site` folder.